Fellows

 Flor Rodriguez

 2021–2024 Fellow: CLEAN CarwashFlor Rodriguez is a workers’ rights advocate who brings over 12 years of experience in coalition building, organizing, and leadership development.
-As Executive Director, Flor led CLEAN’s transformation from a community campaign into the CLEAN Carwash Worker Center – now launching the first ever clean wash, mobile cooperative.

 Learn More